joestubbs/coe379L-sp24/docs/unit01/class_vm.rst

     An open notebook file with code cells doing imports and code execution.
 Output is shows directly below the code cells.

+Use SHIFT+enter to execute code in a cell (i.e., send it to the backend kernel and execute it).

+Let's try opening a new notebook file, choosing the Python 3 kernel, entering some simple code and testing it out.

 References and Additional Resources
 -----------------------------------